For a list of the current course offerings and all courses at MU, visit the MU Registrar Schedule of Courses Page.

 Focuses on brief therapy approaches to dealing with clinical problems in a time-efficient, clinically effective method.
 Various approaches to solution-oriented work based in resiliency theory are presented.
 Stresses client empowerment across the lifespan.
 Prerequisites: graduate standing in social work and 7770; Counts as a clinical selective.

-8060 Trauma Practice and Crisis Intervention (3)
+8060 Trauma Informed Practice and Intervention (3)

 8070 Cognitive Behavioral Practice (3)